-- 24.1 The Governance Director on behalf of the Corporation will be required to keep under continuous review the provisions of this document with the intention of suggesting to the Corporation improvements/amendments to meet changed circumstances. - 24.2 Individual members of the Corporation may wish to suggest to the Governance Director improvements/amendments to this document.
+- 24.1 The Chief of Staff and Governance on behalf of the Corporation will be required to keep under continuous review the provisions of this document with the intention of suggesting to the Corporation improvements/amendments to meet changed circumstances. - 24.2 Individual members of the Corporation may wish to suggest to the Chief of Staff and Governance improvements/amendments to this document.
 Points raised will be the subject of a report to the next convenient meeting of the Corporation so that a decision may be made. - 24.3 Any amendments to the text of this document will require the approval of the Corporation unless they are covered directly or indirectly by statute in which case such changes will be acted on without delay.